 - 1 sunhat

-That’s the overall list of things that all Puerto Rico packing lists should include.
-Let’s look at some specific clothing items you will need for your tropical vacation.
+Now, let’s look at some specific clothing items you’ll need for your tropical vacation.

 Beach Cover Up

-Unlike other destinations around the world, Puerto Ricans do not wear a bathing suit for restaurants or shopping malls.
+Unlike other destinations around the world, Puerto Ricans do not wear bathing suits in restaurants or shopping malls.
 This is why a light comfortable cotton cover up like this one is useful and easy to throw on.

 📚 Related Reading: Top Puerto Rico Beaches